DennisSullivan/theSullivanClan/puzzles/pips/docs/INTERACTION_RULES.md

-PIPS Interaction Rules
-This document defines the complete interaction model for Pips, covering tray rotation, board rotation, dragging, and dropping.
-These rules form the authoritative specification for how dominos behave in all user interactions.
+PIPS Interaction Rules (Authoritative Specification) This document defines the complete interaction model for Pips, covering tray rotation, board rotation, dragging, and dropping.
+These rules reflect the current CSS architecture and the intended user experience.

 1. Tray Rotation Rules
 1.1 Activation
-Rotation is triggered by a double‑click anywhere on a domino while it is in the tray.
+Rotation is triggered by a single‑click anywhere on a domino in the tray.

-Small human micro‑movement is allowed (movement under 20px does not cancel the double‑click).
+Movement under 20px is treated as “no movement.”

 Dragging does not rotate a domino.

+Double‑clicks in the tray are ignored for rotation.

 1.2 Geometry
 The domino is treated as a single rigid object.

-It rotates 90° clockwise.
+Rotation is always 90° clockwise per click.

-Rotation is implemented using CSS transforms, not geometric repositioning.
+Rotation is implemented using CSS transforms on the wrapper:

+Code
+translate(-50%, -50%) rotate(var(--angle))
+No geometric repositioning occurs.

 1.3 Anchor
-The rotation anchor is the exact center of the tray slot.
+Rotation anchor is the center of the tray slot.

-The wrapper remains centered using:
+Wrapper remains centered via:

 Code
 translate(-50%, -50%)
 1.4 Notes
 Halves do not exist as pivot entities in the tray.

-Clicking left or right half has no effect on rotation behavior.
+Clicking left or right half has no effect.

 Rotation does not affect placement or geometry.

+Tray rotation is visual only and does not carry over to board placement.

 2. Board Rotation Rules
 2.1 Activation
-Rotation is triggered by a double‑click on a specific half of a domino that is already on the board.
+Rotation is triggered by a double‑click on a specific half of a domino already on the board.

-Micro‑movement under 20px is ignored during double‑click detection.
+Movement under 20px is ignored during double‑click detection.

 2.2 Geometry
 The clicked half becomes the pivot.

-The other half rotates clockwise around the pivot.
+The other half rotates 90° clockwise around the pivot.

-Rotation is a geometric operation, not a CSS transform.
+Rotation is a geometric operation:

+JS computes the new orientation.

+JS computes the new cell for the non‑pivot half.

+Visual rotation is applied via CSS:

+Code
+rotate(var(--angle))
 2.3 Anchor
 The pivot half’s board cell remains fixed.

+The wrapper rotates around its center (CSS).

-Only the non‑pivot half moves to its new cell.
+Only the non‑pivot half moves to a new cell.

 2.4 Notes
+Board rotation is a session of 90° clockwise increments (each double‑click = +90°).

 Rotations may be illegal (off‑board, overlapping, region violations).

-Illegal rotations are rejected on commit.
+Illegal rotations are rejected and the domino returns to its former board position.

+Rotation mode uses the drag clone and suppresses nudges during drag.

 3. Dragging Rules
-Dragging behavior is divided into pick‑up, motion, and drop phases.
+Dragging consists of pick‑up, motion, and drop phases.

 3.1 Pick‑Up Rules
-From the tray
+From the Tray
-The domino is treated as a single object.
+Domino is treated as a single object.

-clickedHalf is detected but ignored for tray logic.
+clickedHalf is detected but ignored.

 Drag begins from the centered tray position.

+A drag clone is created; the original wrapper suppresses transforms.

+The domino keeps its current rotation during drag.

-From the board
+From the Board
 clickedHalf determines the placement anchor.

-The domino is lifted with its current orientation preserved.
+Domino is lifted with its current orientation preserved.

+The drag clone inherits the wrapper’s --angle.

+The domino keeps its current rotation during drag.

 3.2 Drag Motion Rules
-In the tray
+In the Tray
-The wrapper must preserve its centering translation:
+Wrapper centering is preserved:

 Code
 translate(-50%, -50%)
-Dragging composes on top of this:
+Dragging composes on top of rotation:

 Code
 translate(-50%, -50%) rotate(var(--angle)) translate(dx, dy)
-No geometry changes occur during drag.
+No geometry changes occur.

-On the board
+On the Board
-The domino drags as a rigid object.
+Domino drags as a rigid object.

 Orientation is preserved.